 The first step might be the act of signing up for your email list or newsletter, adding products to their shopping cart, browsing several products or category pages, and it can be as well a starting of a checkout process.

-Make sure that your website is user-friendly and provides exceptional user experience.
+Make sure that your website is user-friendly and provides an exceptional user experience.

 What is recommended at this stage is to provide enough call-to-action, so visitors subscribe to your email list.